danrfletcher/agile-obsidian/README.md

             4. A formatted chip `🎖️ Initiative: Q4 Website Redesign` will be inserted.
             5. To create a child Epic, create a new indented task below it.
             6. On the new line, type `/epic`, provide a title, and submit.
+            7. To edit the Initiative title later, double-click directly on the template chip to open the edit modal with pre-filled values.
+Make changes and submit to update the source line.
-            7. If you need to remove an incorrectly inserted template (e.g., wrong type), right-click directly on the template chip (the rendered span) and select "Remove Template" from the context menu.
+            8. If you need to remove an incorrectly inserted template (e.g., wrong type), right-click directly on the template chip (the rendered span) and select "Remove Template" from the context menu.
 Your cursor will remain in place relative to the removal.
         -   **Verification:** Your note will contain a nested structure of tasks with formatted, clickable chips.
-Clicking a chip re-opens the modal to edit its parameters.
+Double-clicking a chip re-opens the modal to edit its parameters.
 Removed templates leave the task line clean, with preserved indentation and cursor position.

 -   **Configuration you're likely to touch:**
     -   This feature is not directly configurable.
 The list of available templates is predefined within the plugin.